Nwakaeme seals Trabzonspor triumph over Tetteh's Yeni Malatyaspor | Goal.com

 Nwakaeme seals Trabzonspor triumph over Tetteh's Yeni Malatyaspor

-The Nigerian had gone on a run of four games without finding the net in the league.
-Against the visitors, nevertheless, he rediscovered his scoring form with a fine strike.
+The Nigerian had gone on a run of four games without finding the net in the league, but against the visitors, he rediscovered his scoring form with a fine strike.

-Having played eight games without defeat across all competitions, the Black Sea Storm travelled to the New Malatya Stadium with the ambition of extending their awe-inspiring run against Hamza Hamzaoglu’s team who laboured to a 2-2 draw versus Goztepe their last time out.
+Having played eight games without defeat across all competitions, the Black Sea Storm travelled to the New Malatya Stadium with the ambition of extending their run against Hamza Hamzaoglu’s team, who laboured to a 2-2 draw versus Goztepe last time out.

-Nwakaeme put the visitors ahead in the 28th minute, albeit, it was cancelled by referee Erkan Ozdamar after VAR replays ruled that the Super Eagles had been in an offside position.
+Nwakaeme put the visitors ahead in the 28th minute, albeit, the goal was cancelled out by referee Erkan Ozdamar after VAR replays ruled that the Super Eagle had been in an offside position.

 Five minutes into the second-half, Anastasios Bakasetas handed Trabzonspor the lead.
 With goalkeeper Abdulsamed Damlu punching out a dangerous free-kick, the Greek forward picked the rebound, controlled the ball before unleashing a beauty past Damlu.

-That deficit saw the hosts come out in their numbers in search of an equaliser.
-However, their efforts met a strong resistance from a solid Black Sea Storm backline.
+That strike saw the hosts come out in their numbers in search of an equaliser.
+However, their efforts met strong resistance from a solid Black Sea Storm backline.

 In the closing stages of the tie, Nwakaeme had the final say – dribbling past Issam Chebake before sending a ferocious shot past the goalkeeper.